FAQ about exchange studies

 What courses can I study at Uppsala University?

-All courses on the page about courses for exchange students are open to incoming exchange students on university-wide exchange agreements.
+All courses in the Courses Catalogue for Exchange Students are open to incoming exchange students through university-wide exchange agreements.
 However, they may have specific entry requirements.
-When you apply, you include your transcript of records so that Uppsala University can determine if you are eligible for the courses you selected.
+Students include their transcript of records so that Uppsala University can determine if they are eligible for the courses selected.

 Where do I find the entry requirement for courses?

-Entry requirements are listed in the syllabus for each course and are accessible on the page about courses for exchange students.
+Entry requirements are listed in the syllabus for each course and accessible in the Course Catalogue for Exchange Students.

 Why must I have eight course choices with my application?

-The number of spaces available on every course is limited and you might not meet the entry requirement for some of the courses you have chosen.
+The number of spaces available on each course is limited and you might not meet the entry requirement for some of the courses you have chosen.
 Because of this, Uppsala University cannot guarantee that you will be placed in the first courses you request.
-This is why you need to send us eight course choices.
+This is why you need to send us 60 credits worth of course choices in order to have reserve course options.
+However, you will only be admitted to full-time studies (30 credits).

 Can I change courses?
 If so, how?